Fiifi2015/Fiifi2015.github.io/_posts/2014-3-3-Hello-World.md

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

-My name is Fiifi Arthur and I have been working in the Data Analytics industry for almost 5 years now.
-I'm current a Data Scientist with a top consulting firm in the heart of London.
+My name is Fiifi Arthur and I have been working in the Data Analytics industry for almost 7 years now.
+I'm current a Data Scientist/AI Engineer with a top consulting firm in the heart of London.

 The perks of being a Consultant has enabled me to have experience working in industries like Fashion/Retail, Finance, Government and Telecoms.